percona/k8spxc-docs/docs/update.md

 only component of the cluster which is upgraded, and minor version upgrade is the only one to occur.
 For example, the image `percona-xtradb-cluster:8.0.25-15.1` can be upgraded to `percona-xtradb-cluster:8.0.27-18.1`.

+You can find proper image name for the current Operator release [in the list of certified images](images.md#custom-registry-images).
+For older releases, please refer to the [old releases documentation archive](archive.md).